websockets/ws/doc/ws.md

   - `ca` {Array} Trusted certificates.

 `perMessageDeflate` default value is `true`.
 When using an object, parameters are the same of the server.
-The only difference is the direction of requests (e.g. `serverNoContextTakeover` is the value to be requested to the server).
+The only difference is the direction of requests.
+For example, `serverNoContextTakeover` can be used to ask the server to disable context takeover.

 Create a new WebSocket instance.